sclark007/bind-ddns/README.md

 - RHEL Family 7, tested on Centos

-Note: it should work fine on Debian 8 but the official docker image does not allow systemd to work easily, so it could not be tested.
+Note: it should work fine on Debian 8 it is currently not tested.

 Usage
 -----